aFarkas/lazysizes/plugins/scrollintent/README.md

 #lazysizes scrollintent extension

-Normally lazysizes uses a throttled scroll event to check for ``.lazyload`` elements.
+Normally lazySizes uses a throttled scroll event to check for ``.lazyload`` elements.
 The scrollintent plugin changes this behavior to only check for ``.lazyload`` resources if either the user scrolling is slow or the user has stopped scrolling.

 It is recommended to set the ``expand`` option to a higher value to improve the user experience, if this extension is used.